andreichenchik/AndreiChenchik/cv/AndreiChenchik-CV.md

 ---

 I have 4 years of experience as a mobile engineer and over 7 years as a product lead.
-I progressed from support specialist to frontend developer, then to product lead, and finally to Swift development plus a bit of TypeScript coding for backend, with each step contributing to a deeper synergy of my industry understanding.
+I progressed from support specialist to frontend dev, then to product lead, and finally to Swift development, plus some TypeScript for backend, with each step deepening my industry synergy.

-I tackle challenges through system thinking and a holistic approach, constantly learning across fields like Mobile, AI, Backend & DevOps.
+I tackle challenges through system thinking and a holistic approach, constantly learning across fields like Mobile, AI, Backend & DevOps, and have recently started mentoring two aspiring developers.

 - Visa and Location: Spain `residency` and `work permit`, ready to remote work or in the office in Barcelona or nearby.
 - Languages: English `B2`, Spanish `B1`.